 Each article includes a simple extension project for students to complete.
-This is perfect for independent work after students have read the article in small group.
+This is perfect for independent work after students have read the article in a small group.

 For the animal articles, students will create a “smoosh book.”
-These are adorable, one page books that students can create.
-They can apply their knowledge of text features and new learning from the article and additional, two page Fact File on each topic.
+These are adorable, one-page books that students can create.
+They can apply their knowledge of text features and new learning from the article and additional, two-page Fact File on each topic.

-Students can create a tiny, library of books by storing all their research books in a small box, like a jello, pectin, or even the single serving breakfast cereal boxes.
+Students can create a tiny, library of books by storing all their research books in a small box, like a jello, pectin, or even the single-serving breakfast cereal boxes.

 Aren’t they precious?
 And only ONE copy per student!